Sangai: Danger of extinction

 The life-cycle of the phumdi involves floating on the water surface during season of high water as in the monsoons.
 In the lean season, when the water level reduces, the biomass come into contact with the lake bed and they secure the required nutrient from there.
 When the rains come again and they become afloat, the biomass have enough 'food'—the nutrients—stored in their roots and their life continues.
-What is happening now, according to local scientists who are studying the phenomena, is that with continuous high water in the lake throughout the year much of this process of 'feeding' on the nutrient in the lakebed had discontinued.
+What is happening now, according to local scientists who are studying the phenomenon, is that with continuous high water in the lake throughout the year much of this process of 'feeding' on the nutrient in the lakebed had discontinued.
 The result—the biomass are losing weight and getting thinner by the year.
 Around January last week in 1999, it was reported that a large chunk of the biomass in the northern part of National Park had broken up into pieces and had drifted freely from the park area.
 This was a bad sign for the sangai habitat.
 It spelled out very clearly that the beginning of the end of the sangai habitat had begun.
 There are reports of local people cutting up the phumdi into sizable pieces and then towing away these with dugout canoe for 'selling' to fish culture owners.
 This is another potential danger to the sangai habitat.
 It meant humans are now aiding the process of annihilating the habitat area, supplementing to the rapid degeneration of the habitat.